GunioRobot/googleplus-scraper/README.md

 The technique used is called “[web scraping](http://en.wikipedia.org/wiki/Web_scraping)”.
 That means: If Google+ changes anything on their HTML, the script is going to fail.

-**Note: This script is very very basic at the moment and very very beta.**
+Note: This script is still beta.
-It only took me a few minutes and is more a proof of concept.
 Of cause you're very welcome to contribute. ;-)

 ## Requirements